-a.
-To invest at least £100,000 capital spending per year for 5 years on existing open spaces through developer contributions, grants, capital works and disposals.
+- a.
+To invest at least £100,000 capital spending per year for 5 years on existing open spaces through developer contributions, grants, capital works and disposals. - b.
+To invest £500,000 in a rolling programme to refurbish a number of play areas during the life of the strategy. - c.
+To achieve at least 3 Green Flag parks and open spaces in the next 5 years.

-- b.
-To achieve 3 Green Flag parks and open spaces in the next 5 years. - c.
-To explore funding for a rolling programme of upgrading play areas, to be considered as part of the Council's overall Medium Term Financial Plan - d.
-To review our open space portfolio and identify relevant sites for investment, disposal or alternative uses by April 2018, linked to our successful programme of Community Asset Transfer. - e.
+- d.
+To review our open space portfolio and identify relevant sites for investment, disposal or alternative uses by September 2018, linked to our successful programme of Community Asset Transfer and in consultation with the relevant Ward Members. - e.
 To actively promote our open spaces in partnership with other agencies and voluntary groups as places to sustain and improve health and wellbeing. - f.
-To increase the amount of open space under a wildlife management regime by 5 hectares by December 2020. - g.
-To increase community involvement in open space management by providing support to new or existing community groups. - h.
-To ensure actions in relation to Local Plan Policy DM 17 are put in place to protect existing open space and private playing fields, to help negotiate new open space in future housing developments and to continue the designation of Local Green Space across the Borough. - i.
-Look at new methods of operation and potential commercial ventures to help meet the ongoing cost of maintaining open space facilities
+To increase the amount of open space under a wildlife management regime by 5 hectares and by December 2022. - g.
+Seek improvement of horticulture in our open spaces to enrich the biodiversity - h.
+To increase community involvement in open space management by providing support to new or existing community groups. - i.
+To ensure actions in relation to Local Plan Policy DM 17 are put in place to protect existing open space and private playing fields, to help negotiate new open space in future housing developments and to continue the designation of Local Green Space across the Borough. - j.
+Look at new methods of operation and potential commercial ventures to help meet the ongoing cost of maintaining open space facilities - k.
+A Borough wide review of public conveniences to also consider an audit of existing Changing Places toilets provision.